Paramedic Program – Overview

 Laboratory training provides a safe and effective opportunity for students to develop psychomotor skills and apply concepts to clinical decision-making.
 The Center maintains an extensive array of training manikins, models and equipment specifically for practice of the psychomotor skills of patient care.
 The Center also takes advantage of the latest technology for educational purposes.
 We maintain a state-of-the-art computer laboratory with the latest educational software and Internet access.

 PARAMEDIC PROGRAM – 44 WEEKS

 Although this program allows the student to complete the program over 44 weeks, it still requires a significant commitment from the student.
 The program meets at UPMC St. Margaret Hospital for the didactic classes on Tuesday and Thursday evenings.
 Students report to the Oakland campus for practical skills development on Wednesday evenings.
-Students will also meet one Saturday per month for 8 hours: 4 hours of didactic classes and 4 hours of practical skills development.
-During the Fall students will also meet for one Friday session in September through December.
+This program includes several web-based activities.
 Students are expected to complete clinical and field rotations on non- class days.

 PLAN OF STUDIES

 BLOCK 3 – Didactic